 Features: Talk to the developer about the features associated with each app: Native and cross-platform.
 Find out what limitations each option have as well.
 Knowing the app’s functionality will allow you to make a wise decision based on what you want your app to do when it is in the hands of users.

 Iterations, Revisions, and Updates - if you are planning to grow and develop your app continuously, you should also mention that to developers who would be able then to offer a suitable solution.

 Migration: Think about whether or not you want to be able to migrate your app in the future.
 Talk to the developer and ask if migration will be possible and if so, what’s involved.
-For instance, if you start out with a native app for an Android device, can you later migrate and turn it into a cross platform app?
+For instance, if you start out with a native app for an Android device, can you later migrate and turn it into a cross-platform app?
 What will it take to accomplish this?

-Site Design and Responsiveness: Google’s newest algorithm expects that your website be mobile friendly, and if it’s not, you better start upgrading.
+Site Design and Responsiveness: Google’s newest algorithm expects that your website is mobile friendly, and if it’s not, you better start upgrading.
 If you have a website that is not responsive you’ll lose out when it comes to search engine ranking.